-- Apply any lotion, baby power, or diaper rash cream as directed by your baby’s healthcare provider.
+- Apply any lotion, baby powder, or diaper rash cream as directed by your baby’s healthcare provider.

 - Pull the front of the diaper through your baby’s legs and use one hand to gently hold it against the baby’s stomach.

 - With the other hand un-tape one side and secure it to the front of the diaper.
 Repeat with the other side.

 - To prevent the diaper from being too tight or too loose, make sure you are able to slide two fingers in the top front of the diaper.

 - Redress your baby, and you are all done!

 A cloth diaper is basically changed in the same way as a disposable diaper.
 The main difference lies in how you fold cloth diapers.
-“Pre-folds” are the most commonly used cloth diapers and can be folded several different ways.
+“Pre-folds” is the most commonly used cloth diapers and can be folded in several different ways.

 - No pins method for a wrap style cover – Lay the diaper lengthwise and then fold down the front to the desired length.
 Next, fold in both sides to the middle so that the diaper has been folded into thirds.
 Lay the diaper in the wrap style cover.
 The diaper should fit in the cover and not hang over.
 Close the cover.